 Combine a haunting voice singing a sad song, and you get a little piece of his genuineness (which is why so many love him!)
 Here are two sad ones and one fairly in your face, all from "Land of the Bottom Line" (I told you it's an amazing album!)

-Another confessional from early in his career, a bit of a rocker:
+Another confessional from early in his career (or maybe commentary on the human condition), a bit of a rocker: "Mean Streak."

 Another early one, "Jack's Crows."